Skip to content

 That’s it!

-This should help clear some things up between the two commands.
-Again, sudo lets you run commands as another user without changing your identity.
+This should help clear up some differences between the two commands.
+Remember, `sudo` lets you run commands as another user without changing your identity.

 Conclusion: